ankitchouhan119/Transaction/README.md

 ![image](https://github.com/user-attachments/assets/82c08d7f-8f8a-4d6f-9bfb-4911ae9bd484)

 ## Project Overview
-Flagright-Transactions is a full-stack application designed to manage transactions.
+Transactions - API is a full-stack application designed to manage transactions.
 It provides a set of API endpoints that enable users to create, retrieve, search, and report on transactions.
 Additionally, it includes the ability to control an automated transaction creation process via a CRON job.

 ## API Endpoints

 ### 1. Add a New Transaction
-- **URL:** `POST /transactions`
+- **Endpoint:** `POST /transactions`
 - **Purpose:** This endpoint allows users to create a new transaction with specific details.
 - **Request Method:** `POST`
 - **Request Body:**